Exploring cultural responsiveness in e-mental resources for depression and anxiety

 We are studying the experience culturally diverse people have with e-mental health resources.
 This research aims for a better understanding of what technology-delivered mental health resources are like for someone like you, and in doing so give us a better idea of how we can create effective services for mental health in our community.
 In the Metro Vancouver Regional District, where visible minorities make up 49% of the population, it is clear that culturally responsive e-mental health services may have great impact.
 Such services can provide further support for visible minorities to address symptoms of common disorders such as anxiety and depressive disorders.
 From our research, we hope to support the creation of culturally responsive e-mental health services.

+One in five Canadians will personally experience a mental health problem or illness in any given year.
+By age forty, 50% of Canadians, will have or previously had a mental illness.
+With such a high prevalence, a significant number of Canadians will search for resources and support for screening, diagnosis, management and self-care.
+However, 49% of Canadians who suffer from depression or anxiety have not seen a doctor for treatment.
+Challenges include long wait times to see mental health professionals and high expenses for psychotherapy.
 Digital health technologies such as e-mental health resources are suited to provide mental health services such as online cognitive behavioural therapy, virtual clinics, and group therapy to ensure more Canadians are receiving the care they need.
 Current digital health technologies and mainstream mental health care struggles to address the values, expectations, and lifestyles of visible minorities.
 While mental illness symptoms are similar across cultures, the ways in which individuals exhibit, express, and decipher their symptoms vary within cultural contexts.
 The use of technology has the ability to positively affect the health of visible minorities, but such services must be designed with cultural sensitivity in mind.
 This study hopes to support the creation of such technologies by learning about your experience with e-mental health services.

 The principal investigator of this study is Dr. David Kealy, Department of Psychiatry, Faculty of Medicine, UBC.
+The co-investigators of this study include:

+Through this survey, you will be asked some questions about your use or lack of use of e-mental health resources and the experience you had.
+You will be asked some questions about your mental wellness and how you use technology to make health decisions.
+You may also be interested in participating in a focus group and can indicate this in the final questions of the survey.
+If interested in the focus group, please also see our Focus Group Consent Form.
 This study is guided by the following research question: What are visible minorities’ experiences with e-mental health resources and treatments for anxiety and depressive disorders in the Metro Vancouver Regional District?
 We hope to get a description of your experiences and how you came to access services.
 This will help us understand how to create interventions moving forward that are aligned with visible minorities’ experiences.
 As some questions include sensitive topics, you can connect with a mental health resource or health professional listed on the last page if you require them.
 Please be assured that your responses will be kept completely confidential.

 We hope to get enough information to help us design mental health services that are useful for visible minorities.
 We want to hear your recommendations for future services.
 Therefore, you can improve our understanding by participating in the study and help shape future e-mental health services.